Uvik/dupe_bust/README.md

 This project is still a **work in progress**, so please do not expect too much of it :)

+## Features
+* Identifies duplicates in a SMS Backup&amp;Restore XML backup file and deletes them
+* SMS and MMS support

 ## Potential issues
 * Requires duplicates to be positioned one after another in the backup files
+* Special characters and emoji support is *unknown*
-* Code written in "quick and dirty" mode
+* Quick and dirty code
-* International prefixes not handled (yet)
+* International prefixes not handled (French prefix only, hard-coded)
-* Input and output file names are hard-coded
+* TinyXML2's XML auto-formatting when writing may cause issues in MMS in some cases (needs further testing)

 # License
 Dupe Buster is licensed under **the Unlicense**: